View Upcoming Events

 At Stage 1, where most adults are at upon entering adulthood, adults are internally programmed to ensure their safety, comfort, and belonging.
 They fear being unsafe, uncomfortable, and not belonging.
 In this mode, they are dependent thinkers.
 They don’t want to be leaders or tell others what to do, but they are happy to be told what to do.
 Effectively, they are programmed to be “Good Soldiers.”

 At Stage 3, adults again change their needs.
 They become internally programmed to ensure they contribute, add value, and lift others.
-In fact, they are willing to not “stand in” (Stage 1) or “stand out” (Stage 2) so that they can contribute, add value, and lift others.
+They are willing to not “stand in” (Stage 1) or “stand out” (Stage 2) so that they can contribute, add value, and lift others.
 In this mode, they are interdependent thinkers.
-They are willing to explore other perspectives and embrace complexity in their effort to improve their ability to contribute, add value, and lift others.
+They are willing to explore other perspectives and embrace complexity to improve their ability to contribute, add value, and lift others.
 Effectively, they are programmed to be “Value Creators.”

 Connecting Vertical Development to Adult Developmental Psychology